What to Ask a Property Manager. Questions to Ask for your Vacation Rental

 Our friendly and experienced sales professionals are available 24/7 to quickly respond to guest inquiries and drive sales to meet your rental income goals.

 Renters can use our secure and easy to use online booking system 24/7.
 Your payments, deposits, billing, and booking are all easily accessible and secure.
 Payment options aren’t limited like many others to snailmail or one-choice payment.

 5. Marketing To Promote Your Vacation Rental Bookings And Revenue

 We promote your listing across VRBO and over 25 other major booking sites.
 Our own website is poised and ready to collect high-quality traffic.
 Plus, our 24/7 professional call staff are always prepared to turn prospects into renters and get your listing booked.
 Grow your revenue without lifting a finger.

 6. Verified Renters

 We carefully verify each renter, as well as homeowners, to avoid our company being affiliated with any scams or underhanded activities.
-Our professional staff is ready to manage cancelations, collect payments, manage cleaning fees, assist with necessary regulations and permitting obligations, troubleshoot guest issues, and throughly screen guests.
+Our professional staff is ready to manage cancellations, collect payments, manage cleaning fees, assist with necessary regulations and permitting obligations, troubleshoot guest issues, and thoroughly screen guests.
 Our goal is to minimize unnecessary fees and expenses for you, the vacation rental property owner.

 Are you thinking about hiring a property manager for your vacation rental?
 If so, carefully consider the above questions in selecting the right agent to represent your property.
 This selection can take a huge burden from your shoulders as it simultaneously boosts your revenue, or it can cause you an undue headache.